by Ann Crittendon

 disaster.
 Employees and employers best decide work length.
 Equal benefits for

-against parents in the workplace" is too open for legal abuse.
+against parents in the workplace" invites legal abuse.
 Separate

-tax filing for married persons would be poorly targeted.
+tax filing for married persons targets the wrong parents.
 About half of married

-couples do not have minor children and it would mostly benefit wealthier
+couples do not have minor children, and separate filing mostly benefits wealthier

 couples.
-There are already enough marriage benefits built into the economic
+Enough marriage benefits already fill the economic

 My Main Page with Links to My Other Book Reviews